andygeiss/cloud-native-utils/README.md

   preconfigured secure HTTP(S) server with liveness and readiness probes for robust application security.
-- [**`service`**](service/): Enhances service orchestration by grouping related functionality and wrapping functions to support context-aware execution in cloud-native environments.
+- [**`service`**](service/): Enhances service orchestration by grouping related functionality, wrapping functions to support context-aware execution and add lifecycle-oriented functionality like signal handling in cloud-native environments.
 - [**`stability`**](stability/): Ensures service robustness with mechanisms like circuit breakers, retries for transient failures, throttling for rate limiting, debounce for execution control, and timeouts for enforcing execution limits.